South Carolina Awards in the Humanities

 South Carolina Humanities annually presents the South Carolina Awards in the Humanities Luncheon & Ceremony to recognize outstanding humanists in the Palmetto State.

-*Ticket sales and table sponsorship opportunities close on Monday, October 2, 2023.
+*Ticket sales and table sponsorship opportunities will close on Tuesday, October 1, 2024.

 Established in 1991, the Governor’s Awards in the Humanities celebrate the Palmetto State’s humanities academics and advocates.
 The Akers Prize, formerly the Fresh Voices in the Humanities Award, recognizes innovative individuals who use culture and history to bring people together, but whose efforts may have gone relatively unnoticed beyond their own community.
 SC Humanities has awarded 97 Governor’s Awards since 1991 and 12 Fresh Voices Awards since 2018.
 Learn more about the 2023 award recipients below.